 Make Sure Food Comes from Safe Sources

-A virtual kitchen that partners with restaurants and merchants should communicate regularly with those food sources about food safety.
+A ghost kitchen that partners with restaurants and merchants should communicate regularly with those food sources about food safety.
 There should be policies regarding the quality of the foods that the ghost kitchen will accept and how partners address food safety issues.

 Make Sure That Delivery Partners Handle and Transport Food Safely

 Once the food leaves the operation, it is vital to know that the delivery person will handle it safely.
 Containers that hold food for delivery should be able to keep hot food hot and cold food cold.
 Delivery containers should be clean and free of anything that could contaminate food or cause cross-contact from allergens.
 Delivery drivers should always wear clean attire, and their vehicles should be clean inside and clear of clutter or unnecessary items.
-If a delivery driver handles food in a way that causes foodborne illness, a customer is likely to blame the virtual kitchen.
+If a delivery driver handles food in a way that causes foodborne illness, a customer is likely to blame the ghost kitchen.

 Make Time for Good Food Safety Practices

 Training staff in food safety protocols requires careful scheduling.
 Monitoring to determine if employees are handling food takes time.
 Chefs and foodservice supervisors have multiple responsibilities, including billing, inventory, tracking sales, and other administrative tasks.
 One resource that can be helpful is VK SaaS or Software as a Service.
 VK SaaS can help a ghost kitchen operator save time because it is cloud-based and can run on a tablet or laptop.
 Being cloud-based makes the software convenient to access throughout the operation.
-Subscribing to cloud-based software allows virtual kitchen operators to get regular updates that promote accurate recordkeeping and track data for planning and running the business efficiently.
-VK SaaS is beneficial when virtual kitchens have multiple brands or concepts.
+Subscribing to cloud-based software allows ghost kitchen operators to get regular updates that promote accurate recordkeeping and track data for planning and running the business efficiently.
+VK SaaS is beneficial when ghost kitchens have multiple brands or concepts.